ebrugulec/business-meeting-phrases/README.md

 - Can I interrupt for a moment to ask a question?
 - I apologize for the interruption, but I have a quick comment to make.

-## How to say new proposal in the meeting?
+## How to say new proposal in the meeting? :mega:

 - I have a new proposal that I'd like to discuss.
 - I have an idea that I think could be beneficial.
 Can I propose it in the meeting?